lukeasrodgers/backbone-fsm-view/README.md

 ## Tests

-A test suite (not quite full coverage yet) using qunit and sinon is available in /test.
+A full-coverage test suite using qunit and sinon is available in /test.

+Additionally, if you have closure compiler on your system, you may use compile\_javascript.rb in /test to run fsm\_view.js through closure compiler with advance optimization and type checking.
+It relies on several extern files in /externs.

+You can either export an environment variable CC\_PATH that points to compiler.jar on your system, or modify compile\_javascript.rb accordingly.

 ## Licence